-- 3. Child and Temporary Spousal Support Guidelines: The court uses DissoMasterTM software to calculate guideline child support (except in Department of Child Support Services enforcement actions) and temporary spousal support.
-In calculating temporary spousal support, the court uses the "Santa Clara" formula calculated in DissoMasterTM. - 4.
+- 3. Child and Temporary Spousal Support Guidelines: Using the financial information provided by the parties, the court calculates guideline child support (except in Department of Child Support Services enforcement actions) and temporary spousal support. - 4.
 Deviations from Guideline Child Support or Temporary Spousal Support: The court may deviate from the calculated guideline support amount for good cause.
 If a party contests the amount of support as calculated under the guideline formula, that party must file a declaration stating the requested amount of support and the factual and legal bases justifying the deviation from guideline.